Skip to main content

 This was the movie I was most rooting for during the Oscars that year (chill out, I liked Everything Everywhere All At Once too), even though it walked away empty-handed.
 The film pulls off a lot that is hard to achieve in film and storytelling.
 All the performances were phenomenal.
 It walks that line between somber and hilarious.
 And it is actually one of those rare films that actually puts into words just how distressing it can be when a friendship just breaks apart.

 But it’s also not just the idea of friendship itself that the movie explores, but the unique space that male-friendship occupies.
-I think every review I read of the film singled out how the film specifically deconstructs the complexities of male friendship and how that made this film unique.
+I think every review I read of the film singled out how it specifically deconstructs the complexities of male friendship and how that made this film unique.
 And this begs the question … why?
 Why is the film such an outlier for unwrapping the intricacies of adult-male friendship?

 Mad Men (2007)

-It's not as though we there aren't ample opportunities for men to interact onscreen.
-The tally stands at men taking 70% of all speaking roles in film and tv, but look at the kinds of interactions that make up these conversations, even the sorts of "relationships" that are cast as the most important that men can have.
-Would we describe these as warm, uplifting encounters where the bonds of kinship are forged?
+there aren't ample opportunities for men to interact onscreen.
+The tally stands at men taking 70% of all speaking roles in film and tv.
+But look at the kinds of interactions that make up these conversations, even the sorts of "relationships" that are cast as the most important.
+Would we describe these as warm, uplifting connections where the bonds of kinship are forged?

 The prevalence of something like the Bechdel test attests to an urgency to create onscreen representations of honest female interaction, but there is comparatively little discussion on what good representation of male interaction looks like.
 That is the paradox of male friendship onscreen: because it is everywhere, it becomes invisible.
 Because it is the default, it never gets to be the specialty.